It is a new year and we at Workato are super excited to tackle 2021 with more energy than ever before.

 The newly designed debugger console in the SDK makes testing for errors faster and easier.

-Now, you can test for errors from within the connector development console, and confidently release updates to connectors with zero risks.
+Now, you can test for errors from within the connector development console.
+You can alsoconfidently release updates to connectors with zero risks.

 Connect with GitHub app to take control of connections

-With the latest release for the GitHub connector, now you can connect to a GitHub app instead of using an individual GitHub user account.
+As such, we have made some updates to the GitHub connector.
+Now, you can connect to a GitHub app instead of using an individual GitHub user account.

-That means Workato recipes have permissions to access GitHub repositories as provisioned by the GitHub app, and not with permissions as provisioned to an individual user.
+Hence, Workato recipes now have permissions to access GitHub repositories as provisioned by the GitHub app.
+This is opposed to permissions as provisioned to an individual user.

 Just another way you can take control of access to your data and stay compliant.